 Becoming a Nurse in Connecticut

 The Connecticut Board of Nursing controls licensing in the state of Connecticut.
 This board is a subsection of the Connecticut Department of Health.
-Students hoping to receive their nursing licenses may attend nursing programs in Connecticut or outside of the state that meets the board's standards.
+Students hoping to receive their nursing licenses may attend nursing programs in Connecticut or outside of the state as long as they meet the board's standards.

-How to Get Certified Nursing Assistant (CNA) Certification in Connecticut
+How To Get CNA Certification in Connecticut

 There is a printable application available on the board's website, and students must submit their completed application to Prometric, the testing administrator, along with the $118 exam fee.
 Students must have the training information section of the application filled out by the instructor who trained them during their nurse aide education program.
 The exam contains both a written and practical test, and students must pass both.
 After successful completion of these requirements, nurse aides will be placed on the state registry.